ashpe-osk/ashpe-osk/README.md

 ## About

-I work on football data projects focused on turning match data into useful analysis and insights -- through visualisation, modelling, and clean pipelines.
-Everything here is a learning project, built seriously.
+I work on football data projects focused on turning footbll data into useful analysis and insights -- through visualisation, modelling, and clean pipelines.

 ---